21centuryweather/21st-Century-Weather-Software-Wiki/python/concurrent_futures.md

 if __name__ == "__main__":

-    n_procs = os.cpu_count() # Find number of seperate CPUs
+    n_procs = os.cpu_count() # Find the maximum number of available cores

-    worker_pool = concurrent.futures.ProcessPoolExecutor(max_workers=10)  # Create the number of parallel branches and fix it equal to the number of cores.
-Each core will have one job submitted
+    # Create the number of parallel branches and fix it and specify the number
+    # of workers.
+To begin with, make this less then n_procs to check memory usage
+    # Each core will have one function submitted to it
+    worker_pool = concurrent.futures.ProcessPoolExecutor(max_workers=10)

     futures = {}